miptleha/miptleha-http/README.md

 `-p port` Port to use (default: 8080)

-`-o` Open browser window after starting server
+`-d` Do not open browser window after starting server

 `-i file` Will be served as the default file to any directory requests (default: `index.html`)

+Without parameters, the server will be launched in the current folder and default browser will open index.html.

 ## References